Network of Hope Food Bank Case Study

 Knowing quantities of shelf items and quantities of distributed items - To have the correct number of boxes of each type of food, the food bank staff needs to know which items were distributed and in what quantity.
 They also need to know how many boxes are on the shelf so they can order the correct amount for the next food distribution.
 Ordering too many of one item causes premium shelf space to be overused.
 Ordering too few items means that the food bank will run out of items that people need.
 Inventory tallies can be reported to donors and used to keep the right foods and quantities in inventory.

 We discussed using barcodes or RFID.
 Due to the close proximity of items on the shelves, and the volumes of food being distributed, we determined that a barcode system was the best option both from a cost and use-case perspective.
 RFID is useful for coarse location and large quantities of inventory items.
 Barcode is useful for smaller quantities of items or close proximity to other items.
 (RFID scans can bleed over into adjacent areas.)

 The Solution: TallyFlow Tracking Software

-TallyFlow is an asset tracking system that helps companies answer important questions about their assets.
+TallyFlow is an asset management and workflow process system that helps companies answer important questions about their assets.
 These include what, when, where and how many, among others.
 TallyFlow uses barcodes, RFID tags or Bluetooth beacons to track assets or inventory items.
 Reports may be generated by categories, zones or events.